Problem: Rising Damp

 Products to Remedy the Problem

 Only use genuine "Kingfisher drywall renovating plaster" following chemical injection treatment for rising damp.
-Standard "off-the-shelf" browning plasters etc. cannot cope with the drying out process and frequently fail..
+Our salt retardant plaster beats standard "off-the-shelf" browning plasters because they cannot cope with the drying out process and frequently fail.